Who gives permission to apply?

-Questions to ask to determine who needs to give consent
+Questions to ask to determine who needs to give permission

-Is your Local Authority participating in the UK Resettlement Scheme?
+Is your Local Authority participating in other resettlement programmes?

 Who/which department would take on responsibility for the resettlement in the unlikely event of a sponsorship breakdown?

 Is there likely to be any objections raised to the resettlement of refugees in the area by members of the Council?